Written by: Michelle Gomez, News Team Member

 The Peak sat down for an interview with The Study’s general manager, Samantha Baker.

-Baker explained that they will have a wide variety of food and drinks, including 24 beer taps and happy hour offerings.
+Baker explained that the pub will have a wide variety of food and drinks, including 24 beer taps and happy hour offerings.
 She described their food as “pub style with a bit of flair,” at a competitive price.
 They will have a gluten-free menu, a vegetarian menu, and vegan options as well.

 Additionally, The Study will have brunch service.
 “We’re famous for our $5 breakfast special, which I think is going to be really competitive,” said Baker.